 The Office of Marketing and Communications, located at Wagner House, is the official LVC news source and can assist student organizations in obtaining publicity, placing advertisements, and making media contacts.
 Students and organizations planning campus or off-campus public events should contact marketing and communications at least a month before the event.

-The Media Services Office is located on the lower level of Humanities, room 6.
-Stu-dents may borrow audiovisual equipment for class-related use.
+The Office of Audiovisual Technology is located on the lower level of Humanities, room 6.
+Students may borrow audiovisual equipment for class-related use.
 Additional services include instruction in the operation and use of audiovisual equipment, activation of classroom technology systems, and copies of past campus recitals for purchase.
 When classes are in session, the office is open Monday through Thursday, 8 a.m.–8 p.m. and Friday, 8 a.m.–4:30 p.m.; otherwise, Monday through Friday, 8 a.m.–4:30 p.m.

 Office of Public Safety